 Dear clients and friends,

 At Perseus Wealth it is very important to us that you are well informed about what’s happening in the markets.
 Here is a brief recap of what has been going on over the last month or so and what we expect in the month ahead.
-As always, please call us with any questions.

 What’s happening now: